If you recall from my last post, The Five Golden pieces For a Lasting Relationship, one of the elements is: The blueprint for your house.

 I also have to say that with “Accountability” there is a new life lesson to be learned.
 Which is: both you and your partner can be right at the same time!
 Two realities can exist.
 And you UNDERSTANDING & EMPATHIZING with their side DOES NOT MEAN that your feelings are now invalidated, that your perspective is wrong, or that you are only catering to them.

 Shift your perspective to this: My feelings are valid, AND I can validate my partner’s experience of this situation because I love and care about them.
+I can accept my part in it.

 #2.
 Quality of Friendship